-Students who live in private off-campus apartments are also treated, tested and contact traced through Health Services but are able to isolate in their apartments rather than campus spaces established for isolation and quarantine.
+Students enrolled for summer, who live in private off-campus apartments are also treated, tested and contact-traced through Health Services but are able to isolate in their apartments rather than campus spaces established for isolation and quarantine.

 Counseling and Psychological Services (CAPS) provides a range of mental health services to the Brown community, with services available for all current Brown students — undergraduate, graduate and medical — both on or near campus as well as those who will remain away from campus.

 All students, regardless of location, can access care through CAPS on Demand, available 24/7, by calling 401-863-3476 and following the prompts.
 However, due to newly-implemented regulations, CAPS therapists located in Rhode Island are unable to provide telehealth services to students outside of Rhode Island.

 CAPS encourages students to contact us with concerns both during the business day and after hours, and can also be reached by email at [email protected] For the latest information of services available and the best ways to get in touch, students should visit the CAPS website directly.